Howard Stern Comes Again: Release and reception

-The book was released on May 14, 2019 in hardcover and electronic formats.
+The book was released on May 14, 2019, in hardcover and electronic formats.
 Stern embarked on a media tour to promote the book, granting press, radio, and television interviews.
-Prior to the book's release Stern hired Leslee Dart as a publicist.
 On the day of release, the book entered Amazon's best seller list at number one.
 An excerpt from the book was exclusively published online by Rolling Stone.
 The book entered The New York Times Best Seller list at No. 1 under the hardcover and combined print and e-book categories.

 In a review for Atlanta Journal-Constitution, Melissa Ruggieri thought the book is "a gorgeous compendium" of interviews and praised Stern's interviewing style with a voice "always prominent as a narrator and guide through these engrossing dives into the lives of others."
 A more critical review from Maureen Callahan appeared in The New York Post who considered it a "drag" to see Stern promote a book that contains "just 17 pages of new, personal material – and if you've seen any of his interviews, you know exactly what's on those pages."